rhomobile/rhomobile-docs/docs/en/5.5/guide/apisummary.md

   </tbody>
 </table>

-**These API classes are implemented in RhoMobile Suite 2.2 but are not yet included in the new Common API class set for RhoMobile Suite 5.3.
+**These API classes are implemented in RhoMobile Suite 2.2 but are not yet included in the new Common API class set for RhoMobile Suite 5.5.
 They use the older 2.2 format and support Ruby only except as noted.*

-**NOTE: When using 2.2 APIs in RhoMobile 5.3, the [2.2 API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) applies.**
+**NOTE: When using 2.2 APIs in RhoMobile 5.5, the [2.2 API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) applies.**

-## Licensing
-APIs in the table above that are indicated with the <span class="icon-shopping-cart icon-primary"  rel="tooltip" title="Requires License"></span> icon require silver- or gold-level licensing for use in production.
-For details, please refer to the [Licensing Guide](licensing).

 ### JavaScript APIs
 To use the JavaScript APIs in RhoElements 2.2, **you must add the `public/js/rho_javascript_api.js` file to the .html, .erb, or .js file that's calling the JavaScript method**.
-This file is created at build time as part of the application package  and can coexist with RhoMobile 5.3 JavaScript API file `rhoapi-modules.js`.
-However, it has been altered from the version built using 2.2, and must be regenerated to allow it to properly coexist with other files of your 5.3 app.
+This file is created at build time as part of the application package  and can coexist with RhoMobile 5.5 JavaScript API file `rhoapi-modules.js`.
+However, it has been altered from the version built using 2.2, and must be regenerated to allow it to properly coexist with other files of your 5.5 app.

 ### JavaScript ORM